pvdz/drew/README.md

 - Early callbacks clear the implicit zero too, it will be set as if the match started after encountering the pound sign
  - `{X}#{Y}` First callback will have first parameter set to `X` token, second call will have first parameter set to `Y` token.

+## No match

+If a certain part does not match and was optional, it will ignore the designator part.

+- `[X]?=1` -> The second arg will be the `X` token if it was found, `undefined` otherwise.
+- `[X]=1 [Y]?=1` -> The second arg will be `Y` token if it was found, otherwise it will be the `X` token
+- `[X][Y]?=0` -> The first arg will be the `Y` token if it was found, otherwise it will be the `X` token (implicitly set when not assigned)

+## Overriding

+You can use the same designator multiple times in the same query.
+The last seen value for a certain designator before a callback is queued will be the one that will be passed on to it.

+Only parts of a query that are part of the match are eligible to declare or override anything.
+Parts that don't contribute to the match (due to backtracking) will not declare nor clobber anything.

+- `[X]=1 [Y]=1` -> The second arg will be the `Y` token because it was overridden.
+- `[X]=1 [Y]?=1` -> The second arg will be `Y` if it was found, otherwise it will be `X`

+You can override the `0` like anything else.

 ## Args as object

-If the name of at least one arg isn't a positive integer, the callback will receive one object with one key for every arg.
+If the name of at least one matched designator isn't a positive integer the callback will receive one object with one key for every designator.

 This is handled automatically.

-The object will have an implicit `0` key with the token of the start of the match unless overridden.
+The object will have an implicit `0` key with the token of the start of the match or explicit when overridden.

 You can access "invalid" identifiers with dynamic properties: `obj['0_foo']`

 - `{X}=the_x`